Leonardo-Cosmos/NestedDataSource-Java/README.md

 Nested Data Source
 ------------------
 If key-value pair whose key is multiple level is serialized in a data source, it can be considered as a series of data sources which are nested one by another one.<br/>
 This project defines an interface describing nested data source.
-File system and data nestable file format (XML, JSON, properties) are used as implementation of such interface.<br/>
+File system and data nestable file format (XML, JSON, Properties) are used as implementation of such interface.<br/>